ParceledTongue/food-machine-api/README.md

 You will first need [virtualenv](https://pypi.python.org/pypi/virtualenv).
 Then, in the root project folder, run `virtualenv flask`.
-Once this is done, do `flask/bin'pip install flask.
+Once this is done, do `flask/bin/pip install flask`.

 Then do all of the following (though it is not all necessary now or maybe ever).